The Real Estate Buying Process

 From this point onward, the real estate is legally secured in the buyer’s name during the approval period.

-Processing time: approximately 6–12 months.
-During this period, buyers may generally move into, use, or rent out the property, provided contractual obligations are fulfilled.
+Processing time is approximately 6–12 months.
+During this period, buyers are legally protected by the registered contract and may generally move into, use, or rent out the property, provided contractual obligations are fulfilled.

 Title Deed Transfer (Koçan)